RafiAlhamd/Coffee-Code/README.md

 Select the organization and space in which you would create the app.

+You can get these details from the IBM Cloud dashboard.

-The organizatoin name is the same as your email, the space is usually called 'dev'
+The organizatoin name usually is the same as your email and the space is usually called 'dev'.

 ``` bx target -o [organization_name] -s [space_name] ```